 Unlike some others that use both the inner and outer bark, ourPau d’Arcois made only from the aged inner lining of the Pink Lapacho tree bark.
 Many companies that use the whole bark also use the dead wood, which can dilute the activity and effectiveness of Pau d’Arco.

-Pau d’Arcocan be taken on a daily basis for its mitochondrial, immune-supporting and anti-cellular aging benefits.
+Pau d’Arcocan be taken on a daily basis for its mitochondrial, contribution to supporting a normal immune systemand anti-cellular aging benefits.
 This herb may also help:

 Support heart, skin and respiratory health.

 Raise your levels of NAD+to support the repair of mitochondrial DNA and the bio-genesis of new mitochondria.